ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 --- abstract

 This memo describes an RTP payload format for visual volumetric video-based coding (V3C) {{ISO.IEC.23090-5}}.
 A V3C bitstream is composed of V3C units that contain V3C video sub-bitstreams, V3C atlas sub-bitstreams, or a V3C parameter set.
 The RTP payload format for V3C video sub-bitstreams is defined by appropriate Internet Standards for the applicable video codec.
 The RTP payload format for V3C atlas sub-bitstreams is described by this memo.
-The RTP payload format allows for packetization of one or more V3C Network Abstraction Layer (NAL) units in a RTP packet payload as well as fragmentation of a V3C NAL unit into multiple RTP packets.
-The memo also describes the mechanisms for grouping RTP streams of V3C component sub-bitstreams, providing a complete solution for streaming V3C bitstream.
+The V3C RTP payload format allows for packetization of one or more V3C Network Abstraction Layer (NAL) units in a RTP packet payload as well as fragmentation of a V3C NAL unit into multiple RTP packets.
+The memo also describes the mechanisms for grouping RTP streams of V3C component sub-bitstreams, providing a complete solution for streaming V3C content.

 --- middle